This is the primary Leaderboard overview article. If you need help troubleshooting, check out the Leaderboard FAQ article here.

 Mousing over the performance metrics on a leaderboard will give you additional information:

 Leaderboards are the only way to access competitive video view data from Facebook Profiles, Pages or Instagram accounts.
 Video data is separated out by owned videos (videos posted directly on the page or account) and shared videos (videos shared from other pages or accounts).
 Facebook Leaderboards will also separate traditional video data from Facebook Live.

 Leaderboards in Facebook dashboards can be set to track the performance of the public, non-targeted branded content from the pages in a List or Search.
 This can be used to compare the performance of your branded content to that of your competitors and to identify potential cross-posting partners.

 Pro Tip: To identify potential cross-posting partners, create a Saved Search in a Facebook Dashboard that Searches for your publication's base URL.
 This will identify any of your posts that have been shared by other Pages being tracked by CrowdTangle.
 You can then create a Branded Content Leaderboard to identify the most successful publishers who are sharing your content.

 All Posts Leaderboards: These will track all of the information listed above

-Branded Content Leaderboards: These leaderboards will provide data specifically on each page or account's public, non-targeted posts or tweets.
+Branded Content Leaderboards: These leaderboards will provide data specifically on each page or account's public, non-targeted posts.